-If gather efficiencies exceed the target removal number of horses necessary to bring the population within the AML range of 300-500 wild horses during the initial gather, BLM would begin implementing the population control components (fertility control vaccine and/or IUDs, gelding) of this alternative with the initial gather.
-The NWHR would continue to have 240-400 potentially fertile wild horses, representing a breeding herd that is 80% or more of AML.
+If gather efficiencies of the initial gather should exceed the target removal number of horses necessary to bring the population within the AML range of 300-500 wild horses during the initial gather, BLM would begin implementing the population control components (fertility control vaccine and/or IUDs, gelding) of this alternative with the initial gather.
+The NWHR would continue to have a reproducing core breeding population range of 240-400 wild horses.
 The remaining balance of the herd (about 60-100 wild horses) would be managed as a non-breeding population of geldings.
-Population inventories and routine resource/habitat monitoring would be completed between gather cycles to document current population levels, growth rates and areas of continued resource concern (horse concentrations, riparian impacts, over-utilization, etc.) prior to any follow-up gather.
+Population inventories and routine resource/habitat monitoring would be completed between gather cycles to document current population levels, growth rates and areas of continued resource concern (horse concentrations, riparian impacts, over-utilization, etc) prior to any follow-up gather.
 The subsequent maintenance gather activities would be conducted in a manner consistent with those described for the initial gather and could be conducted during the period of November through February which is identified as the period of maximum effectiveness for fertility control application.
 Funding limitations and competing priorities might impact the timing of maintenance gather and population control components of the Proposed Action.